hackjunction/node-gavel/README.md

 **Install dependencies**

-Run `npm run setup`.
+Run `npm run setup` at the root of the project.
 Only needs to be run again whenever dependencies change.

-**Add ENV files** You need to add two .env files:
+**Add ENV files**

-First, check out the configuration options in `/api/settings.js`

-If you want to override some of the default configuration options, place an `.env` file at the root of the project with your overrides.
+First, for the app to run at all, you need to add an `.env` file with the following contents at the root of `/client`:

-Then, at the root of `client` add an `.env` file with the contents:

 ```
 PORT=5000
 ```

+Then, check out the configuration options in `/api/settings.js`

+If you want to override some of the default configuration options, place an `.env` file at the root of the project with your overrides (same level as server.js).

 **Starting the development server**